Poudingue/Fbx2Mitsuba/README.md

 - Make a more complete “portable” option, putting everything in a single folder
 - Simplify user experience
 - Documentation for users and developpers
-- Increase the number of supported materials
+- Increase the variety of supported materials
 - More parameters
 - Catch more potential problem with fbx file infos